KS3 Religion, Philosophy and Ethics

 Year 9

 Homework: A variety of activities are set in RPE.
-Such as, reflections, research, essays, extended answers, GCSE style questions, project work and revision.
+Such as, reflections, research, extended answers, project work and revision using knowledge organisers.

 5 ways I can help my child